-The rounded part of the d-shape fits comfortably into the lower back and the flat part of the cushion sits flush against a chair or bed.
-The strap feature ensures the support remains in the correct position as it hugs the chair or seat.
+The rounded part of the d-shape fits comfortably into the lower back, and the flat part of the cushion sits flush against a chair or bed.
+The strap ensures the support remains in the correct position as it hugs the chair or seat.

-Lightweight, portable, easy to use, the D-Roll Lumbar Support is ideal for the prevention and management of lower back pain – whether in the car, office, in your wheelchair or at home.
+Lightweight, portable, and easy to use, the D-Roll Lumbar Support is ideal for preventing and managing lower back pain – whether in the car, office, wheelchair, or home.

-The D-Roll Lumbar Support is made of high density quality foam and comes with a removable and washable cover.
+The D-Roll Lumbar Support is made of high-density foam and has a removable and washable cover.

 Frequently Asked Questions about the Lumbar Roll Support Cushion

-The normal curvature of the spine has an S-shaped curve when viewed from the side.
-This allows your weight to be evenly distribution of weight and flexibility of movement.
+The spine's normal curvature has an S-shaped curve when viewed from the side.
+This allows your weight to be evenly distributed and flexibility of movement.